We’ve all been there: We get a new gym membership, sign up for a class, buy an e-book—and then don’t use it.

 In my experience, there are a few key obstacles:

-- We Are Overly Optimistic.
 We think we’re going to be able to do much more than we can realistically manage.
-We only have so much capacity, energy, and time in the day, and we are not very good at estimating any of it.
+We only have so much capacity, energy, and time in the day, and we’re not very good at estimating any of it.
 When we underestimate the time each thing takes, it adds up to a lot of disappointment and missed goals.

 These obstacles are things we all succumb to from time to time.
 There isn’t a person among us who is immune to these problems—certainly not me, nor anyone I know.